Braybrooke: Braybrooke Castle

 First mentioned in the mid C12. c.1200 documents mention fishponds already in use.
 The acquisition of timber for building work is recorded in 1213, and a garden in 1292.
 In 1304 Thomas de Latimer was granted a licence to strengthen his manor house at Braybrooke and documentary sources indicate that the moated house was constructed at this time.
 In 1329-30 there is mention of a waterfilled moat.
 Described as a castle in 1361.
 The manor passed to the Griffin family in the early C15.
 The castle buildings were used as a farmhouse from 1549-50 until demolition prior to 1633.
 A mid-C17 farmhouse stood on the site until 1960.

 On 12 August 1605 King James I and Anne of Denmark came from Kirby Hall and visited Edward Griffin at the castle, and travelled on to Great Harrowden.

-Other Information Related To The Castle

-The road that spouts into Latimer Close is Griffin Road.
-Griffin Road was originally called Arthingworth Road and the name was changed to Griffin Road in 1867 by Helena Tafer who died after giving birth to two children (her great-grandson is the farmer that owns the fields behind 63 Appledene).